mlip-cmu/s2023/lectures/17_fairness_measures/model_fairness.md

 When rewards depend on inputs and participants can chose contributions: Most people find it fair to split rewards proportional to inputs
 * *Which fairness measure does this relate to?*

-Most people agree that for a decision to be fair, personal characteristics that do not influence the reward, such as sex or age, should not be considered when dividing the rewards.
+Most people agree that for a decision to be fair, personal characteristics that do not influence the reward, such as gender or age, should not be considered when dividing the rewards.
 * *Which fairness measure does this relate to?*

 ----